Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

 ## Transmitting requesting a network bill

-Joint invoices can be transmitted via both the API and the web interface (a form for small grid operators) and downloaded (for sellers).
+Joint invoices can be transmitted via the API.
+In the future the possibility to add it via the web interface will be added - a form for small grid operators and download for sellers.

 Relevant Datahub services have been set up to transmit and request joint invoices.
 The intended use process can be found in [Business processes](02-business-processes.md#joint-invoice-management)